chodera/portfolio/_posts/2019-03-21-webscraping_wikipedia.md

 {% highlight r %}
+# Specify the url for desired website to be scraped
 url <- 'https://fr.wikipedia.org/wiki/Liste_des_communes_du_Bas-Rhin'

+# Read the HTML code from the website
 webpage <- read_html(url)

+# Use CSS selectors to scrape the table
 table <- html_nodes(webpage,'table.wikitable')

+# Converting the table to a data frame
 table <- html_table(table, header = TRUE)

 bas_rhin <- table %>%
   bind_rows() %>%
   as_tibble()